 Step 1: choosing a location

-Here is where we decided to place out snare, as it has a nicely worn path and no big predators in the vicinity that we have seen.
-Look at the natural trails and spots in these ideal pictures.
+Here is where we decided to place our snare, as it has a nicely worn path and no big predators in the vicinity that we have seen.
+Look at the natural trails and spots in these ideal pictures:

 Step 2: Build your anchor

 We need a piece of wood or stick that we can use as an anchor for our snare.
-Look for a piece strong enough so when the snare has caught a target, it is not pulled up or lets the animal get away by breaking.
+Look for a piece strong enough so that when the snare has caught something, it isn’t pulled up or lets the animal get away by breaking.

 You will want the anchor to go into the ground easily and deeply, so carve a point on the end with a knife or small axe.
 The point will help it slide into the ground.